All Episodes

 We're doing it to impress somebody.

-Baron says, if we are doing this to impress radical Islamists, it ain't working.
+Barone says, if we are doing this to impress radical Islamists, it ain't working.

 And the Christmas Day fruit of kaboom bomber proves it.

-And with Obama, I wouldn't be a bit surprised if we are doing this to try to impress radical Islamists and the European left.
+And with Obama, I wouldn't be a bit surprised if we are doing this to try to impress radical Islamists and the European left to show that America's got its values back and so forth.

-Ladies and gentlemen, it is it is this simple.
+Ladies and gentlemen, it is this simple.

 You cannot, you cannot bestow constitutional rights on these terrorists without bestowing the presumption of innocence.